 G.P.A.
-Tables for AP and IB, Pre-AP/IB, and On-Level Courses
+Tables for AP and IB, Advanced, and On-Level Courses

-If a student fails a class for the semester, he does not earn any grade points for that class.
+If a student fails a class for the semester, then no grade points are earned for that class.

 Except for Dual Credit, grades for courses taken in the summer do not calculate into a student's GPA.

 Credit earned via CBE is not calculated into a student's GPA.

 Credit earned through correspondence courses is not calculated into a student's GPA.